OfficeDev/Word-Add-in-AngularJS-Client-OAuth/README.md

   - OAuth 2.0
   createdDate: 5/20/2016 2:24:52 PM
 ---
-# Office Add-in Office 365 Client Authentication for AngularJS
+# [ARCHIVED] Office Add-in Office 365 Client Authentication for AngularJS

+> **Note:** This repo is archived and no longer actively maintained.
+Security vulnerabilities may exist in the project, or its dependencies.
+If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
+Do not use this project as the starting point of a production Office Add-in.
+Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.

 The goal of Office Add-ins is to improve user productivity.
 You can achieve this goal with the help of third-party services.
 This sample is a Word add-in demonstrating client-side OAuth using AngularJS and ADAL for Angular.